 — a Beamforming Report Poll frame followed after SIFS by a PPDU containing one or more VHT Compressed Beamforming frames

-Multiple frames may be transmitted in an EDCA TXOP that was acquired following the rules in 10.24.2.4 (Obtaining an EDCA TXOP) if there is more than one frame pending in the primary AC for which the channel has been acquired.
-However, those frames that are pending in other ACs shall not be transmitted in this EDCA TXOP except when sent in a VHT or (11ah)S1G MU PPDU with TXVECTOR parameter NUM_USERS > 1 and if allowed by the rules in 10.24.2.7 (Sharing an EDCA TXOP).
+Multiple frames may be transmitted in an EDCA TXOP that was acquired following the rules in 10.24.2.4 (Obtaining an EDCA TXOP) if there is at least one frame pending in the primary AC for which the channel has been acquired.
+Frames that are pending in other ACs shall not be transmitted in this EDCA TXOP except when sent in a VHT or (11ah)S1G MU PPDU with TXVECTOR parameter NUM_USERS > 1 and if allowed by following the rules in 10.24.2.7 (Sharing an EDCA TXOP).

 If a TXOP holder has in its transmit queue an additional frame of the primary AC and the duration of transmission of that frame plus any expected acknowledgment for that frame is less than the remaining TXNAV timer value and, if dot11MCCAActivated is true, the remaining RAV timer value, then the TXOP holder may commence transmission of that frame a SIFS (or RIFS, if the conditions defined in 10.3.2.3.2 (RIFS) are met) after the completion of the immediately preceding frame exchange sequence, subject to the TXOP limit restriction as described in 10.24.2.9 (TXOP limits).
 A STA shall not commence the transmission of an RTS with a bandwidth signaling TA until at least a PIFS after the immediately preceding frame exchange sequence.
 (11aj)A CMMG STA shall not commence the transmission of an RTS frame until at least PIFS time after the immediately preceding frame exchange sequence.
 An HT STA that is a TXOP holder may transmit multiple MPDUs of the same AC within an A-MPDU as long as the duration of transmission of the A-MPDU plus any expected BlockAck frame response is less than the remaining TXNAV timer value and, if dot11MCCAActivated is true, the remaining RAV timer value.
 (11ah)An S1G STA that is a TXOP holder may transmit multiple MPDUs of the same AC within an A-MPDU as long as the duration of transmission of the A-MPDU plus any expected (NDP) BlockAck frame response is less than the remaining TXNAV timer value.

 References